Tambena Consulting

 Transparency matters because most people arrive on websites with their guard already up.
 The years of vague promises, hidden fees, and unclear data practices have trained people to really read between the lines.
 However, transparency has a way of disarming suspicious visitors most effectively.

 What’s more, transparency builds trust, which is particularly hard to gain from people today.
-Data from the Digital Trust Report shows that 74% of people feel that social media is the environment they trust the least.
-That said, 83% of people trust information when it reflects transparency, honesty, or fairness.
+According to data from the Digital Trust Report, 74% of respondents believe that social media is the least trustworthy environment.
+However, when information is transparent, honest, or fair, 83% of people trust it.

-What this tells us is that social media has become a minefield, and people are actively looking for places of straight talk.
-They want to understand what will happen next, what something will cost, how long it will take, and what the limits are.
+This indicates that individuals are actively searching for locations to have direct conversations on social media, which has turned into a minefield.
+They want to know what will happen next, how much it will cost, how long it will take, and what the boundaries are.
 Trust-building websites do not hide these answers in dense policy pages or soft language.
 They surface them early and explain them plainly, even at the risk of high bounce rates.

 This kind of openness works because it reduces suspicion.
 When a site acknowledges trade-offs, outlines its process clearly, or sets realistic expectations, visitors feel respected.
 Even when the information is not ideal, clarity prevents the sense that something is being withheld.
 Over time, people remember the site that treated them like an informed adult rather than a lead to be managed.